hdl-modules/hdl-modules/modules/dma_axi_write_simple/doc/dma_axi_write_simple.rst

 Being simplified, however, it has the following limitations:

-1. Can only handle writing to continuous ring buffer space in DDR.
+1. Can only write to continuous ring buffer space in DDR.
-   Has no scatter-gather capability.
+   No scatter-gather support.
 2. Does not support data strobing or narrow AXI transfers.
    All addresses must be aligned with the AXI data width.
 3. Uses a static compile-time packet length, with no support for partial packets.